gitpod-io/openvscode-releases/guides/digital-ocean.md

-# Deploying Visual Studio Code Server to Digital Ocean
+# Deploying an OpenVSCode Server to Digital Ocean

 ## Creating the Droplet